Profile image

 • Advising and representing a captain of a cruise ship in his whistleblowing and unfair dismissal claims.

-• Persuading a Tribunal that an organisation wholly owned and operated by the Russian government did not benefit from state immunity.
+• Persuading a tribunal that an organisation wholly owned and operated by the Russian government did not benefit from state immunity.

 Immigration

-Finnian is regularly instructed in matters covering all areas of asylum and immigration law, including in the First-Tier and Upper Tribunals, judicial review proceedings and damages claims for unlawful detention.
+Finnian is regularly instructed in matters covering all areas of asylum and immigration law, including in the First-Tier and Upper Tribunals, judicial review proceedings, and damages claims for unlawful detention.

 Recent work includes: